 5. Execution and testing

 Execute on the concept, working through any issues uncovered during prototyping and testing.
-Base development off of accurate product analytics and behavioral analytics to keep your team moving in the right direction.
+Base development off of accurate and to keep your team moving in the right direction.
 Your product will go through multiple iterations as you receive feedback.
 Testing should include:

 6. Market entry

-Your product is ready for commercialization.
-Launch the product and marketing campaign.
+Your product is ready for commercialization. and marketing campaign.
 At this point, the design is finalized, fully tested, and ready for implementation.
 Monitor the metrics you established during product scoping to assess the success of the product and prepare to launch improvements in the future.

 Differences between product development and product management

-The product management team builds a strategic roadmap for product development with a focus on conducting market research, analyzing customer feedback, and translating that research into product requirements (all while following these product management best practices).
+The builds a strategic roadmap for product development with a focus on conducting market research, analyzing customer feedback, and translating that research into product requirements (all while following these ).
 The product development team executes that roadmap, bringing the product from concept to market.
 They make sure the product is technically sound and meets quality assurance standards.

 Turning your product development roadmap into action

 The first step is to get buy-in on your product development roadmap from all the internal stakeholders involved.
 Once everyone is in agreement, you can begin executing your roadmap.
-Use tried-and-true product development strategies to make your product development run smoothly and help your teams collaborate.
+Use tried-and-true to make your product development run smoothly and.

 Plan the flow of your product development process